iamtheeel/sensorFusion/cv/training/README.md

 The final product is a 8bit (unsigned for YOLOV8) quantized tensorflow light model that is compiled on the TPU.

+The software will detect if you are running with a Cuda GPU, CPU, or MPS (Apple Silicon)

 Installation:
 >1.
 Install base code (if you have not already:
 >    1. git clone https://github.com/iamtheeel/sensorFusion.git